|Nutrition Facts (per serving)|

 Cover the pastry with a scrunched up piece of baking parchment and fill with baking beans, or use long grain rice.
 Bake for 15 minutes in the preheated oven, remove the parchment and beans or rice and bake for a further 10 minutes until the crust is golden.

-Make the Filling:
+Make the Filling

 To create the passion fruit pulp, halve passion fruits and scrape the all the pulp, seeds and juice into a sieve over a bowl.
 Rub the pulp through the sieve, discard the seeds.

 Remove the pan from the heat and place to one side.
-From time to time whisk the mixture as it cools down.
+From time-to-time, whisk the mixture as it cools down.
 Once cooled, stir in the softened butter.
 Do not add too soon or the butter will simply melt making the tart greasy.

-Raise the oven temperature to 230 C/ 450F /Gas 8.
+Raise the oven temperature to 450 F/230 C/Gas 8.